Malicious-Entity/Get-Entity/README.md

 "Pass:" - Also obvious

-To Do: Support groups besides just administrators, big fixes
+To Do: Support groups besides just administrators, bug fixes